Greginkansas/-openhab-openhab1wiki/MAX!-CUL-Binding.md

 # Installation

-You will need the MAX!
-CUL binding and the [CUL io binding](https://github.com/openhab/openhab/wiki/CUL-Binding) in your "addons" directory.
-Set up the CUL io binding as described in the wiki.
+See [[CUL Transport]] for the common setup shared between all CUL bindings.
 Create a directory "maxcul" in the "etc" directory of your OpenHAB installation (e.g. "/usr/share/openhab/etc/") and make it writeable for OpenHAB.

 # Binding Configuration in openhab.cfg